cmayron/Legal-Calculus/README.md

 A system that cannot validate its external inputs cannot rely on them.

+# **Surface VIII — System‑of‑Record Primacy**

+## **Axiom 15 — The System of Record Is the Single Source of Truth**

+**All governed reasoning must anchor to a designated System of Record.**

+No workflow, inference, or decision may rely on information that contradicts, bypasses, or supersedes the authoritative record.

+Where discrepancies arise, the System of Record prevails until admissibility review resolves the conflict.

+A system that cannot identify or align with its System of Record cannot participate in governed operations.

+## **Axiom 16 — Records Must Be Immutable Once Admitted**

+**Once information is admitted into the System of Record, it may not be altered except through constitutionally authorized procedures.**

+Corrections, amendments, and reversals must preserve the full historical trace, including the original state, the reason for change, and the authority under which the change was made.

+No system may rewrite or obscure the record.

+Immutability is required for auditability, accountability, and constitutional continuity.

 ARTICLE I — GOVERNANCE
 ARTICLE II — WORKFLOW
 ARTICLE III — RECORD